MKD01/nc-news/README.md

 ## Logging in:

-- Currently only existing users can login and the login page is not fully implemented as of yet.
+- Currently only existing users can login and the registration form is not fully implemented as of yet.
 To login you can use the username `tickle122`